66 Local Programs. 25 Olympic-Type Sports. 5 Statewide Games.

-Special Olympics provides year-round sports training and competition opportunities for individuals with intellectual disabilities.
-It also offers Special Olympics Unified Sports® which teams up athletes with intellectual disabilities and their peers without disabilities, known as Unified partners, to play sports.
+Special Olympics Connecticut provides year-round sports training and competition opportunities for individuals with intellectual disabilities.
+Special Olympics Unified Sports® is also offered, which teams up athletes with intellectual disabilities and their peers without disabilities, known as Unified partners, to play sports.
 Participants train for 8 to 12 weeks prior to a state competition.
 This training is offered through our Local Programs.

 SOCT Sports By Season